 The instructions say to wipe off any excess after a few minutes, but I found most of mine absorbed into the concrete pretty quickly.
 But as a shameless rule follower, I wiped nonetheless.
 It looks darker and splotchier than it did after it dried in this picture (since it was mid application) but after it all soaked in it was pretty much back to its original color.

-We applied that twice (24 hours apart) and then gave that last coat 24 hours to cure before moving onto the last step, which was top-sealing with the Acrylacq.
-This would also seal the counter against stains and moisture (liquid would bead up on the surface instead of absorbing and making rings) as well as creating a nice polished look that’s both food safe and protective against chipping or scratching.
+We applied that twice (24 hours apart) and then gave that last coat 24 hours to cure before moving on to the last step, which was top-sealing with the Acrylacq.
+The great thing about using Safecoat as a top-coat in a kitchen environment is that it’s non-toxic and 100% food-safe.
+This would also seal the counter against stains and moisture (liquid would bead up on the surface instead of absorbing and making rings) and create a nice polished look that’s protective against chipping or scratching.
 I went rogue with this stuff and just poured a small puddle onto the surface and spread that thinly across the counters with a brush.